seumasmorrison/hebtools/README.md

     # Parse a specific month
     parse_raw.load("path_to_buoy_folder","2005","July")

 The module then processes the records from the raw files into a pandas DataFrame a good format for doing time series analysis.
-The main output file is called *raw_plus_std* and a smaller *wave_height_dataframe* dataframe is also produced providing details on individual waves extracted from the displacements.
+The main output is a DataFrame called *displacements* which includes the data from the raw files and extra columns which have been derived from the raw files, a smaller optional *wave_heights* dataframe is also produced providing details on individual waves extracted from the displacements.
+These dataframes are saved to an hdf5 file called *buoy_data.h5* in the month folder using PyTables and the Blosc compression library.

 Interrogating these output files in the DataFrame format requires a little knowledge of the pandas [data structures and